Fill out the question form here!

 Q: I need an animal repellent for my garden and other outside areas--however I do not want to endanger my wild birds--is Repels All the product for me?
 I have skunks, opossums, squirrels, armadillos, snakes, fire ants etc. ---I live in the rural area in southeast Texas.

 A: Repels All sounds like a great place to start and will not harm animals, but it won't quite handle all your unwanted critters.
-For snakes you'll need some Snake Stopper and for fire ants you'll want Orange Guard Fire Ant Control.
+For fire ants you'll want Orange Guard Fire Ant Control.

 Q: When I lived in AZ (and I may be moving back), I planted a lot of grapes.
 At first, things were great and then these little half inch long blue worms with yellow sort of wrapped stripings around them discovered us and just decimated the grapevines.
 I identified them as Grape Leaf Skeletonizers.
 You mention a couple of different grape pests, but not Skeletonizers in particular.
 Do the caterpillar products (Btk) take care of Skeletonizers, too?
 If not, what do you recommend for them?

 A: Indeed the Btk products work against Grape Leaf Skeletonizers, as do Trichogramma moth egg parasites (if you notice the moths and can control the eggs).
 Thuricide is great for use in gardens, but Dipel may be more suitable for large area applications.

 Q: I have a row of Hemlocks which appear to be infested with Wooly Adelgid.
 I was told they should be treated with a horticultural oil spray.
 The row is about 40 feet long.
 They are about 30 years old and are at least ten to twelve feet tall.
 How much product will I need, and how do I apply it?